 Yardage books mark sprinkler heads with two numbers – middle of the green (usually in small font) and front of the green (larger font and bold).
 Pencil the target landing area into your yardage book during your walk-through.

 Still on hole number one, while walking to your target take note of any hazards that might come into play.
 Note yardages to clear and/or layup these hazards.
+Information I’ll have ready to share with my player includes:

 When you have reached your target zone take a look at the landing area.
 Does the fairway slope sharply across into a hazard?
 Is there a hazard along the target line to clear?
 Also note the best angle to approach the green and/or any potential blind shots to avoid.
 For example if the landing zone on the left side of the fairway results in an approach shot that is blocked by a tree – you will need to avoid that side of the fairway from your tee shot.
 You can’t remember each of these spots in your head so mark them down in your yardage book.
 Adjust your target and notes accordingly.